KostasValeckas/BarchelorThesisFiles/PyReduce/readme.md

 invoking files from the 'PyReduce_AT2017gfo' directory - as the files there are built upon using 'PyReduce altered files' as a base.

-rebinner.py is a tool used for manually rebinning files when needed (the rebinned files are provided in the MODE/ReBinnedData directories)
+rebinner.py is a tool used for manually rebinning files when needed, provided by Johan Peter Uldall Fynbo (NBI)  (the rebinned files are provided in the MODE/ReBinnedData directories)